azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

+- Understands the principles of the testing pyramid.
-- Knows the testing pyramid.
-Writes unit tests, sometimes with help from more senior engineers.
+- Demonstrates the ability of writing tests, sometimes with help from more senior engineers.
-- Always tests expected edge cases and errors as well as the happy path.
+- Always tests expected edge cases, boundary cases, error cases, and the happy path.
+- Attempts both white-box and black-box testing where appropriate

 ##### Examples